Lybecker/lybeckerblog/_posts/2010-08-09-enabling-danish-for-sql-server-fulltext.md

 To make use of the Danish language capabilities in SQL Server 2008, register the libraries in registry and reload the FullText languages:

   1. Download & run the [DanishFulltext.reg](http://www.lybecker.com/blog/wp-content/uploads/DanishFullText.zip) file on the server.
 It will register wordbreaker, stemmer and default location of the thesaurus xml file.
-  2. Run the exec sp\_fulltext\_service &#8216;update_languages' in a Management Studio.
+  2. Run the `exec sp_fulltext_service 'update_languages'` in a Management Studio.

-Now verify that Danish is enabled with this query: SELECT name FROM sys.fulltext_languages
+Now verify that Danish is enabled with this query: `SELECT name FROM sys.fulltext_languages`

 Note: The DanishFullText.reg assumes that SQL Server is a default instance (not a named instance).
 If not, modify the file by changing the MSSQL10.MSSQLSERVER to the instance name.